yaronsumel/grpc-throttle/README.md

 }
 ```

-create ThrottleFunc which returns Semaphore for method
+create ThrottleFunc which returns Semaphore for method.. or control it in any other way
 ```go

 func throttleFunc(fullMethod string) (throttle.Semaphore, bool) {